-- The best sustainable jewellery brands to shop for yourself and the women in your life
+- The best sustainable jewelry brands to shop for yourself and your loved ones

-Thanks to the ever-growing number of independent eco-friendly brands, there’s no shortage when it comes to lovely sustainable gifts.
-From thoughtfully chosen pieces of jewellery made from reused metals and presented in recyclable packaging, to gin distilleries which are run entirely by renewable energy, producing world-class botanical blends in beautiful reduced-glass bottles, there’s plenty of present ideas to choose from.
+Thanks to the ever-growing number of environmentally-focused brands, there’s no shortage when it comes to lovely, handy sustainable gifts.
+Whether you're looking for a fresh new fragrance from one of the best scented candles; rings and necklaces made of reused metals from eco jewelry shops; or world-class gin in beautiful reduced-glass bottles from a distillery that uses renewable energy, there’s plenty of present ideas to choose from.

-Below you’ll find seven sustainable gift ideas, accompanied with our tried and tested suggestions of the coolest eco-friendly brands to check out.
+Below you’ll find six sustainable gift ideas, accompanied with our tried and tested suggestions of the coolest eco-friendly brands to check out.

 But any old, chemical-filled candle simply won’t do these days.
 And, with so many independent, women-led, sustainable brands out there, why would it?
-The big tick boxes when shopping for a sustainable candle are choosing soy wax over paraffin because it’s non-toxic and made from renewable vegetable-based materials, which means it’s better for your health and the environment.
+If you're like us and are constantly Googling "are candles bad for you?" the big tick boxes when shopping for a sustainable candle are choosing soy wax over paraffin because it’s non-toxic and made from renewable vegetable-based materials, which means it’s better for your health and the environment.

 Recyclable packing is also a must—it goes without saying that brands who are plastic-free are high up on our list.
-We also have a lot of time for businesses that are passionate about innovating unusual, creative methods of sustainability such as Selfmade Candles.
-This London-based brand has created seed labels which can be planted in the glass candle jar after it’s been used.
+We also have a lot of time for businesses that are passionate about innovating unusual, creative methods of sustainability, such as Selfmade Candles.
+This London-based brand has created seed labels that can be planted in the glass candle jar after it’s been used.
 They even provide the soil.
 Pretty cool, huh?
-Selfmade have seven candles in their collection, we particularly like the Boujie Candle, which smells like a Spanish orchard.
+Selfmade have seven candles in their collection, but we particularly like the Boujie Candle, which smells like a Spanish orchard.

 Burnout was the big buzzword of last year.
-It felt like every 20-something woman we knew was juggling a side hustle alongside building a career, maintaining a social life, managing her money and finding time to travel, date, exercise—and that’s just the start.
+It felt like every twentysomething woman we knew was juggling a side hustle alongside building a career, maintaining a social life, managing her money and finding time to date and exercise—and that’s just the start.
 So, it’s no wonder that self-care has become such an integral part of our routines.

-If you’ve got a friend who could do with a little self-care, a scented chakra roller is a thoughtful and practical gift.
-Eve & Keel’s joy: heart chakra roller contains a balancing blend of essential oils and crystals to encourage open, joyful energy.
-Roll the delicate mix of rose geranium, Melissa oil and bergamot on the wrists and follow this independent, female-founded brand’s advice on how to de-stress and practise visualisation.
+If you’ve got a friend who could do with a little self-care, a scented chakra roller is a thoughtful, practical, and yes, sustainable gift.
+Eve & Keel’s Joy: Heart Chakra Roller contains a balancing blend of essential oils and crystals to encourage open, joyful energy.
+Roll the delicate mix of rose geranium, Melissa oil and bergamot on the wrists and follow this independent, female-founded brand’s advice on how to relax and de-stress and practice visualization.

 If you’ve seen the tablescaping trend that’s all over Instagram, you’ll know that handmade ceramics are the purchase du jour.
 Best when created on a small scale by an independent ceramics artist (of which social media, joyfully, has many), we’re craving deliciously uneven bowls, one-of-a-kind plates and unusual vases that we can decorate our homes with.

-When shopping for a friend, you can’t go wrong with an earthy but minimalist trinket dish, for which afton / by palm’s work is perfect.
-Try the line art-decorated small terracotta clay plate for a stylish place to keep keys, change, jewellery or nothing at all.
+When shopping for a friend, you can’t go wrong with an earthy but minimalist trinket dish, for which pieces from Afton By Palm are perfect.
+Try the brand's Line Art Painted Clay Face Decor Dish for a stylish place to keep keys, loose change, jewelry or nothing at all.

-For a milestone birthday, a thoughtfully chosen piece of sustainable jewellery is a beautiful gesture.
+For a milestone birthday, a thoughtfully chosen piece of eco jewelry is a beautiful gesture and one of the best sustainable gifts you can buy.
 There are loads of brands to choose from, so whether you’d peg you loved one’s style as minimalist, feminine or quirky, shopping sustainably shouldn’t restrict you.

-Yala Jewellery uses eco-friendly materials like zero waste brass to create earthy, organic pieces using ethical methods.
+Yala Jewellery uses eco-friendly materials like zero-waste brass to create earthy, organic pieces using ethical methods.
 Founder Audrey Migot-Adholla works with communities in Kenya to receive fair wages, safe and healthy work environments, and are celebrated for their talent.
-We particularly like The Kisian Ring, which has jet black horn inlays.
+We particularly like The Kisian Horn Inlay Ring.

 This is where we come in, with a list of brilliant, eco-friendly brands who all happily adhere to our checklist.
-Les boys les girls has a range of simple, feminine underwear (we particularly like the smooth longline soft bra in lilac) and the brand ships by road and sea, not air, to reduce its carbon footprint, avoids extra labels and uses biodegradable and recyclable packaging.
+"Bed to street" brand Les Girls Les Boys has a range of simple, feminine underwear—we particularly like the Ultimate Comfort Soft Bra in Myrtle—and the brand ships by road and sea, not air, to reduce its carbon footprint, avoids extra labels and uses biodegradable and recyclable packaging.

-If you’re seeking something more flamboyant, Studio Pia is an independent brand which specialises in luxury lingerie inspired by couture—it even has a ‘show stopper’ section.
-The Petra longline bra is crafted from cruelty-free, organic, stretch silk satin in periwinkle blue.
+If you’re seeking something more flamboyant, Studio Pia is an independent brand which specializes in luxury lingerie inspired by couture—it even has a "show stopper" section.
+The brand's Petra Longline Bra is crafted from cruelty-free, organic, stretch silk satin in sultry scarlet red.

 Thanks to the gin revival, handing over a bottle as a birthday present is now as acceptable as bringing bubbly.
 But, of course, this depends on the brand and blend chosen.